Acceptable in all references for lesbian, gay, bisexual, transgender, queer and/or questioning and other sexual and gender minorities.

 There is not universal agreement on a name.
-Just LGBT leaves out many people who define their sexual orientation or gender identity in ways that may be similar to but not the same as lesbians, gays, bisexuals and transgender people.
+LGBT leaves out many people who identity in ways that may be similar to but not the same as lesbians, gays, bisexuals and transgender people.

-Some alternatives exist but may be cumbersome or unfamiliar to general audiences and could require explanation.
-LGBTQ includes people who identify as queer or who are questioning their sexual orientation; LGBTQIA includes intersex and asexual people.
+Some alternatives exist but may be less inclusive, cumbersome or unfamiliar to general audiences and could require explanation.
+LGBTQ includes people who identify as queer or who are questioning their sexual orientation; LGBTQIA includes intersex, asexual and agender people.

-The current recommendation of NLGJA: The Association of LGBTQ Journalists is LGBTQ — as the organization’s name indicates — but writers and organizations should decide for themselves, based on their audience, whether more or less specificity is needed.
+Writers and organizations should decide for themselves, based on their audience and intent, whether more or less specificity is needed.